Updated post: 18/11/18 | November 2018

 The town of Galle on Sri Lanka’s south-western coast, a UNESCO world heritage site since 1988, is known for its colonial architecture, its fort and its laid-back vibe.

-Stilt fishing, or ritipanna, is a traditional fishing method practiced in the Galle district.
-Before the 2004 Boxing Day Tsunami, this tradition was practiced by around 500 families.
+Stilt fishing, or ritipanna, is a traditional fishing method practised in the Galle district.
+Before the 2004 Boxing Day Tsunami, this tradition was practised by around 500 families.
 However, the tsunami changed all that, and nowadays most of the stilt fishing that visitors see is enacted to create that perfect Instagram moment.

 I visited Sri Lanka in 2017 with Exodus on their Discover Sri Lanka tour.
 This small-group tour allowed us to experience the variety of Sr Lanka, whilst staying in mostly excellent accommodation (I splashed the cash on their Premium tour).
 Recommended.

 Have you visited Sri Lanka?
 Are there any must-see sights that you would like to share?